 Rackspace Gearing Up To Compete

 By acquiring JungleDisk and Slicehost, Rackspace's intentions are clear.
 The hosting provider wants to be among the major players in the cloud computing market.
 By picking up JungleDisk and CloudFiles, Rackspace is taking Amazon's Simple Storage Service head on.
-Looking at the Slicehost acquisition individually, Rackspace is obviously trying to compete with Amazon's Elastic Compute Cloud
+Looking at the Slicehost acquisition individually, Rackspace is obviously trying to compete with Amazon's Elastic Compute Cloud.

 Competition is a positive driver in any market, and we're glad to see the cloud computing industry players duke it out.
-With the recent acquisitions, Rackspace now has the needed firepower in its arsenal to take on existing cloud computing heavyweights, including Amazon and Google
+With the recent acquisitions, Rackspace now has the needed firepower in its arsenal to take on existing cloud computing heavyweights, including Amazon and Google.